Mexico extends deadline for re-do of disputed GM contract vote

-MEXICO CITY, June 21 (Reuters) - Mexican authorities on Monday extended the deadline for the union at a General Motors Co (GM.N) plant to re-do a disputed contract vote that has drawn U.S. scrutiny, warning that the plant's collective contract would be terminated if the date is missed.
+MEXICO CITY (Reuters) -Mexican authorities on Monday extended the deadline for the union at a General Motors Co plant to re-do a disputed contract vote that has drawn U.S. scrutiny, warning that the plant’s collective contract would be terminated if the date is missed.

 The union at the plant in the central city of Silao must hold the vote before Aug.
 20, the labor ministry said in a statement.